nuthanc/angular_course/forms-reactive-start/README.md

   * get takes control name or path to the control
   * path will be the name if there is only 1 level of nesting
 * We can add css styles as before

+### Reactive Grouping Controls

+* To Group, we create another FormGroup in the overall FormGroup and create te objects containing the control
+* Similarly, we need to sync in html by structuring(nesting) appropriately and adding formGroupName(value should be same as in TS code) to the div containing the Controls
+* For the nested controls, we need to provide the path appropriately in the get method